 1. Your priorities define your goals.

-A goals-based financial plan brings all your goals together, moving beyond the narrow thinking of a “retirement number” or net worth target to help you develop an actionable plan that can adapt and change as needed.
+A goals-based financial plan brings all your goals together, moving beyond the narrow thinking of a “retirement number” or net worth target to help you keep all of your goals in view.

 2. Your goals seem more achievable.

 Whether you’re saving to buy a home, send a child to college or retire early, a savings plan helps you quantify what you’ll need.
 It also breaks down a larger savings target into achievable micro-goals.
 Breaking your monthly or annual savings across goals can help you prioritize which goals to save toward during a month when expenses run high.